drclaw1394/perl-http-state/README.md

 which is a combination of the 'context flags'.
 If set to `undef` the current default bit flags for the cookie jar will be used.

+The `$partition` argument, is the name (scheme://host) of the first party site, which is used as a partition key.
+Cookies are only retrieved from this partition if the jar was instantiated with the `enable_partition` option.

 This method in intended to be called from a user-agent in generation of a HTTP request.